FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-node-manager/rpc_sync-to-network/readme.md

 # RPC sync-to-network

 This RPC is a combination of sync-from-network and commit RPCs.
 If one of these RPCs fails the RPC will fail without any changes made.

 The purpose of this RPC is to synchronize configuration from the UniConfig nodes in the Configuration datastore of UniConfig transaction to network devices.
 The RPC input contains a list of the UniConfig nodes which are to be updated on a network device.
 Output of the RPC describes the result of sync-to-network and matches all input nodes.
 Calling RPC with empty list of target nodes results in syncing configuration of all nodes that have been modified in the UniConfig transaction.
-If one node failed for any reason, the RPC will fail entirely.
+If some node fails, the RPC fails entirely.

 It is necessary for admin-state of UniConfig nodes, specified in the input, to be set to "unlocked".